 Hello all.
 I’m Doug (@nesdoug2, dougeff).
 Welcome to my tutorial – How to program an NES game in C. You can make an original Nintendo game that plays on a real NES console (or emulator).

-Probably nearly all original NES games were written in Assembly (few game developers were using C in 1985).
+The original NES games were written in Assembly / ASM.
 If you prefer that route, then you could start with the Nerdy Nights tutorial like I did.

-Another option, you could use NESmaker (currently $36), which has all the code for a game written, and all you need to do is design the graphics and the levels.
-Apparently hundreds of people are in progress of making games with this tool.
+Another option, you could use NESmaker ($36), which has all the code for a game written, and all you need to do is design the graphics and the levels.

 Let’s talk about the NES.